khigashi1987/CorrLDA/README.md

 -A (float) : The initial settings of an asymmetric Dirichlet prior over the document-topic distributions (alpha parameters).
 These values are optimized during the Gibbs iterations.

 -B (float) : The initial setting of an symmetric Dirichlet prior over the topic-word distributions (a beta parameter).
-This value are optimized during the Gibbs iterations.
+This value is optimized during the Gibbs iterations.

 -G (float) : The initial setting of an symmetric Dirichlet prior over the topic-tag distributions (a gamma parameter).
-This value are optimized during the Gibbs iterations.
+This value is optimized during the Gibbs iterations.

 -S (int) : a seed value for the random number generator (to fix the initial setting of the Gibbs iteration).